Hiking the Hawaiʻi Loa Ridge Trail on Oʻahu, Hawaiʻi

 Hawaiʻi Loa Ridge Trail

-On a clear day, you can see views as far as Waimānalo, Kailua, and Kāneʻohe to the north, and if it’s really clear out, you may able to see as far as Mokoliʻi near Kualoa Ranch.
+On a clear day, you can see views as far as Waimānalo, Kailua, and Kāneʻohe to the north, and possibly even as far as Mokoliʻi near Kualoa Ranch.

 Hawaiʻi Loa Summit